Wednesday, April 24, 2024

 Go-Go Robo

 Go-Go Robo is a gynoid duplicate of the Silver Age speedster Go-Go Girl, who died heroically in 1974 while while rescuing an entire town from a disastrous dam collapse.
 That would have been the end of her story, but her psyche had been secretly recorded shortly before her death by her on-and-off nemesis (more like frenemy, really) the Groovy Gadget-Man.
-The tech-villain spent over forty years in prison for his last crime spree, apparently having lost the motivation to stage a breakout following Go-Go Girl's death while he was incarcerated.
+The tech-villain spent over fifty years in prison for his last crime spree, apparently having lost the motivation to stage a breakout following Go-Go Girl's death while he was incarcerated.
 After finally being released, the aging ex-villain recovered the hidden recording and spent his remaining few years and all of his carefully concealed funds building a state-of-the-art gynoid body to house the psyche-duplicate.
 When he was finished the terminally-ill Gadget-Man staged one last bank heist and let his new creation start (or perhaps re-start) her heroic career by capturing him one last time, passing away peacefully before he even came to trial.

 The limitations of early 1970s super-tech mean that Go-Go Robo isn't a perfect mental copy of her organic original, with some rough patches "filled in" by an ultra-modern AI system that also makes her more up-to-date about the present day than a hero who's been dead for fifty years ought to be.
 The resulting combination is very much a unique individual despite having most of Go-Go Girl's memories, and the Gadget-Man considered her more of a daughter than a replacement for his old heroic sparring partner.
 The man had some issues, and never got over Go-Go Girl's death.